Vinod-kumar-ios/PlacePicker/README.md

 # Place Picker Using Google Places
-An easy to use fully custmizable place picker that is inspired by Google
+An easy to use fully customizable place picker that is inspired by Google

 ![](images/address_search.gif)